Preparation for College

 - The applicant for resident tuition intends to live in Wyoming during the term of enrollment (lease agreement, power bill, etc.);

-- A veteran using educational assistance under either Chapter 30 (Montgomery GI Bill® - Active Duty Program) or Chapter 31 (Vocational Rehabilitation and Employment (VR&E), or Chapter 33 (Post-9/11 GI Bill®) as described in 38 U.S.C.
+- A veteran using educational assistance under either Chapter 30 (Montgomery GI Bill® - Active Duty Program) or Chapter 31 (Vocational Rehabilitation and Employment (VR&E), or Chapter 33 (Post-9/11 GI Bill®) or Chapter 35 (Dependents’ Educational Assistance) as described in 38 U.S.C.

 - The veteran was discharged or released from a qualifying period of service in the active military, naval or air service before the date of enrollment (DO214 showing date of discharge within three (3) years prior to enrollment);

 - lf the applicant is a spouse or a child of the veteran, the applicant is a transferee pursuant to 38 U.S.C.
-3311(b)(9) or 3319 of the veteran’s eligibility for educational benefits.
+3311(b)(9) or 3319 of the veteran’s eligibility for educational benefits, or Section 3679(c), as amended and effective 1 August 2022.

 A person who has qualified for resident tuition pursuant to the above requirements of this section, shall remain qualified in subsequent years if the person pursues one or more courses of education while remaining continuously enrolled, other than during regularly scheduled breaks, lives in the state during the term of enrollment, and, if the person is eligible through a transfer of eligibility pursuant to 38 U.S.C.
 3319, the transfer has not been validly revoked.